mishka245/javascriptGame/README.md

 # javascriptGame
-# this is project for entertaitment
+# This project is for entertaitmen.